Logic2020/mcmc-overview/README.md

 **2. (Optional) Specify prior ranges for the parameters** Why allow the chain to spend time exploring areas that you know are not possible?

-**3. Choose arbitrary intial parameter values to begin with (inital state) -> you can randomly generate a value for each parameter using a uniform continuous distribution**
+**3. Choose arbitrary intial parameter values to begin with (inital state) You can randomly generate a value for each parameter using a uniform continuous distribution**

 ### _Iterations_ ###
 **4. Generate next parameter values (next state) by randomly sampling a value for each parameter from the Proposal Distribution you defined in Step 1**